fjktkm/vector-font-autoencoder/README.md

-# Vector Font Disentanglement
+# Vector Font Autoencoder

-Total Disentanglement of Vector Fonts into Style and Character Class Features
+Sequence-to-sequence autoencoder for scalable reconstruction and generation of vector glyphs.